 Despite the rebuilding, a wealth of historic material remains, including a superb late 15th century wooden screen, made of Irish bog oak and intricately carved.
 The screen retains its loft, and the decorative carving on the loft is among the finest pieces of medieval art in Wales.
 It is said to have been made by Flemish craftsmen, but it is equally likely to have been made by skilled Welsh woodworkers.
 Look for figures of a fire breathing dragon, St Mary the Virgin, and St John the Apostle.

-The screen is dated to 1055, and perhaps the oldest in Wales.
+The font is dated to 1055, and perhaps the oldest in Wales.
 It bears an inscription that translates as 'Menhir made me in the time of Genillin'.
 Genillin may refer to the 11th century heir of Rhys Coch, Prince of Powys, or to a 7th century ruler of Powys named Cynddylan.

 On the west wall is a Doom, or wall painting depicting the Biblical Day of Judgement.
 Even more impressive is the striking figure of Time, in the form of a skeleton, holding the traditional scythe and hourglass, as well as a spade.
 The meaning would have been clear, even to a largely illiterate population; your days are numbered, so use them wisely.
 According to legend, the painting has been covered with whitewash several times but each time it mysteriously reappears.